Imrkraghu/SummariseIT/README.md

 - **module1.ipynb**: Explains the initial setup and basic functionalities.
 - **module2.ipynb**: Covers voice-to-text conversion details.
-- **module3.ipynb**: Demonstrates how to extract keywords and create notes.
+- **module3.ipynb**: Demonstrates how to extract keywords and create notes using the BERT model.

+### Files

+- **recorded_audio.wav**: Contains the recorded audio and is updated each time a new recording is made.
+- **transcription.txt**: Stores the transcription of the recorded audio and is updated each time a new recording is made.

 ### User Interface

 The main file uses Gradio to run a local web server and provide a user interface for interaction.

 ---

+I hope this helps!
+If you need any further modifications or have more questions, feel free to ask.